SignalK/signalk.github.io/installation.md

 In this section we will look at different ways you can install and use Signal K on your boat.
 There are already a number of hardware platforms and devices being used, and more are bound to follow, but we will concentrate on three recommended starter packs that we will refer to as; Basic, Advanced and Expert.

-## [1.
-Basic Signal K Starter Pack](#) <a id="basic"></a>
+## ["Basic" Signal K Starter Pack](#) <a id="basic"></a>
-For boat owners that want to use Siganl K with the minimum of effort, then the Basic Starter Pack gives you a simple way to install Signal K on your boat and start using the free apps and services that are available.
+For boat owners that want to use Signal K with the minimum of effort, then the Basic Starter Pack gives you a simple way to install Signal K on your boat and start using the free apps and services that are available.
 The pack consists of a "Smart" Gateway that converts your existing NMEA data in to Signal K and installation just consists of wiring the gateway to your NMEA0183 and/or NMEA2000 networks and plugging the gateway in to a wireless router.

 <img src="/images/diagrams/SK_Smart_Gateway.png" width="400">